SciML/JumpProcesses.jl/docs/src/jump_types.md

 ## Types of Jumps: Regular, Variable, Constant Rate and Mass Action

+Exact algorithms tend to describe the realization of each jump chronologically.
+In more complex cases, such jumps are conditioned on the history of past events.
-A `RegularJump` is a set of jumps that do not make structural changes to the underlying equation.
-These kinds of jumps only change values of the dependent variable (`u`) and thus can be treated in an inexact manner.
-Other jumps, such as those which change the size of `u`, require exact handling which is also known as time-adaptive jumping.
-These can only be specified as a `ConstantRateJump`, `MassActionJump`, or a `VariableRateJump`.
+Such jumps are usually associated with changes to the state variable `u` which in turn changes the `rate` of event occurence.
+These jumps can be specified as a `ConstantRateJump`, `MassActionJump`, or a `VariableRateJump`.
+Since exact methods simulate each and every point, they might face termination issues when the `rate` of event occurrence explodes.

+Alternatively, inexact methods tend to take small leaps through time so they are guaranteed to terminate in finite time.
+These methods can be much faster as they only simulate the total number of points in each leap interval and thus do not need to simulate the realization of every single jump.
+Since inexact methods trade accuracy for speed, they should be used when a set of jumps do not make significant changes to the system during the leap interval.
+A `RegularJump` is used for inexact algorithms.
+Note that inexact methods are not always inaccurate.
+In the case of homogeneous Poisson processes, they produce accurate results.
+However, they can produce less accurate results for more complex problems, thus it is important to have a good understanding of the problem.
+As a rule of thumb, if changes to the state variable `u` during a leap are minimal compared to size of the system, an inexact method should provide reasonable solutions.

-We denote a jump as variable rate if its rate function is dependent on values which may change between constant rate jumps.
-For example, if there are multiple jumps whose rates only change when one of them occur, than that set of jumps is a constant rate jump.
-If a jump's rate depends on the differential equation, time, or by some value which changes outside of any constant rate jump, then it is denoted as variable.
+We denote a jump as variable if its rate function is dependent on values which may change between any jump in the system.
+For instance, when the rate is a function of time.
+Variable jumps can be more expensive to simulate because it is necessary to take into account the dynamics of the rate function when simulating the next jump time.

 A `MassActionJump` is a specialized representation for a collection of constant rate jumps that can each be interpreted as a standard mass action reaction.
 For